Vandal conquest of Roman Africa: Background

 The Roman Empire had been in decline from the beginning of the fourth century, and divided into two since 395.
-North Africa had remained relatively stable, although beginning in the third and fourth century various Nomadic Berber, mainly Gaetuli, tribes from the Sahara had put increasing pressure on the Roman provinces in Northwest Africa, often occupying parts of it, although the fertile heartlands remained under stable Roman rule throughout.
+North Africa had remained relatively stable, although beginning in the third and fourth century various Nomadic and semi-nomadic Berber tribes had put increasing pressure on the Roman provinces in Northwest Africa, often occupying parts of it (such as the Baquates seizing the abandoned Volubilis).
+However, fertile heartlands in the region remained under stable Roman rule throughout.

 Meanwhile, starting in the late third century, the Romans came increasingly into conflict with the migrating Vandals, and East Germanic tribes speaking the Vandalic language.
 In 405 the Vandals crossed the Rhine along with various other Germanic tribes, and devastated Gaul.
 The Alans, Suebi, and Vandals entered the Iberian peninsula in 409.
 In 419 the Vandals and Alans were defeated by the allied forces of the Western Roman Empire at the Battle of the Nervasos Mountains, forcing the Vandals and Alans to abandon their territories, and their king, Gunderic, to flee to Baetica.
 In 422 Vandalic king Gunderic defeated the Romans in Baetica during the Vandal war, and in 425 proceeded to sack much of Hispania.
 In 428 Gunderic died, and was succeeded by Gaiseric, who possibly at the invitation of Bonifatius, Roman governor of the region, crossed into Africa.

 The Roman provinces in North Africa were amongst its richest.
 In 429, Numidia provided a revenue of 33,600 solidi, 9,600 annonae, and 1,600 capita while Mauretania Sitifensis provided 40,000 solidi and 400 capita.
 The Chronica Gallica of 452 reported that walls were constructed around Carthage in 425.

 Invasion

 In May 429, the Vandals first set foot on the continent in modern day Morocco, Tingi, crossing the Strait of Gibraltar.
 From there they rapidly swept east, defeating any resistance the weakened Roman army could set up.
 Bonifatius immediately started amassing an army to push them back (this contradicts later writer Jordanes, who claimed that Bonifatius invited the Vandals).
+It is notable that according to Procopius, the local Berber tribes did not play a major part in the conflict, until after the conquest was finished in 442.